-The County Council, as the Highway Authority, is responsible for providing a winter service on adopted public highways within the county except for motorways and trunk roads.
+The council is responsible for providing a winter service on adopted public highways within the county except for motorways and trunk roads.

 Grit bins are available across the county of Worcestershire and maintained with stocks of a salt/grit mixture where they provide the roads in the area with a suitable resource to safety.
 They are provided for use on the public highway only (including footways).